 The European Union's attempts to help its debt-laden countries--such as Greece, Portugal, Italy, Ireland, and Spain--remain fiscally sound spooked investors, as evidenced by the MSCI Europe Index's 18% slide from January through early June 2010.
 Since then, the region's markets have been on the upswing, though in a choppy fashion.
 Various government-funded rescue packages provided some near-term bandages that sent the markets surging ahead.
 But negative sentiment surrounding the individual governments' abilities to service their debt over the long haul continues to cause short-term jolts to the region's stock markets.

-Karin Anderson is a senior analyst covering active strategies on Morningstar’s manager research team.
+Karin Anderson is a senior analyst covering fixed-income strategies on Morningstar’s manager research team.

 All told, the MSCI Europe Index and the typical Europe-stock fund (excluding the category's gaggle of small cap- and Russia-focused offerings) bounced back by roughly 30% and 32%, respectively, from June 2010 through March 21.
 Small-cap stocks continued to lead the way, giving funds with smaller average market capitalizations, such as T. Rowe Price European Stock

 , a leg up.
 (It gained a whopping 40% during the time frame.)
 Mutual European

 's 15% gain ranked it at the bottom of this custom group over the June-to-March period.
 The fund hedges around 80% of its foreign-currency exposure back into the dollar, a tack that created a headwind as the euro and pound appreciated relative to the greenback.